 In May 2001, I was fortunate enough to be awarded a mentorship by the New South Wales Writers’ Centre to develop an early version of my first novel (FIVEFOLD).
 In the same year, I sold some of my short stories to Australian small press publishers.
 A childhood dream was finally realised!

 January 2005 saw another important milestone: I attended Clarion South, the Aussie version of the famous six-week US residential short story workshop.
 This amazing, gruelling course accelerated my development as a writer.
 In the latter part of 2006, I secured a literary agent and FIVEFOLD was published by Random House Australia in January 2008.
 It was also translated into Russian and released as Code Kabbalah.

 In 2013, I joined the John Jarrold Literary Agency on the basis of my second novel, called The Hidden Keystone.
-This manuscript is currently under consideration and I’m working on my third novel — the first in a new Fantasy series — tentatively titled House of the Half Moon.

 As I’m always interested in who other writers like to read, here is a short* list of authors whose work I have admired.

 (* I know, I know.
 This list is far too short, but really, where do you draw the line?)